Ensure that your child reaches their full potential and lives a life of optimal health.

 What about chiropractic care and breech deliveries?

 This balanced state in the pelvis has been clinically shown to allow for optimal fetal positioning.
-The technique is known as the Webster Technique.

 It is considered normal by some for a baby to present breech until the third trimester.
 Most birth practitioners are not concerned with breech presentations until a patient is 37 weeks along.
 Approximately 4% of all pregnancies result in a breech presentation.

 The Journal of Manipulative and Physiological Therapeutics reported in the July/August 2002 issue an 82% success rate of babies turning vertex when doctors of chiropractic used the Webster Technique.

 Further, the results from the study suggest it may be beneficial to perform the Webster Technique, as soon as the 8th month of pregnancy, when a woman has a breech presentation.